Pylons/pyramid/docs/narr/templates.rst

 -----------------------

-The most straightforward way to use a template within :mod:`pyramid` is to cause it to be rendered directly within a :term:`view callable`.
+The most straightforward way to use a template within :app:`Pyramid` is to cause it to be rendered directly within a :term:`view callable`.
 You may use whatever API is supplied by a given templating engine to do so.

-:mod:`pyramid` provides various APIs that allow you to render templates directly from within a view callable.
+:app:`Pyramid` provides various APIs that allow you to render templates directly from within a view callable.
 For example, if there is a :term:`Chameleon` ZPT template named ``foo.pt`` in a directory in your application named ``templates``, you can render the template from